 How Countertop Water Filters Work

-Countertop water filters are tremendously user-friendly devices, requiring little by way of installation and easily moved from one location to another.
-But – although they are simple from a user perspective, countertop water filters employ a complex process to remove debris and contaminants from your drinking water.
+Countertop water filters are tremendously user-friendly devices, requiring little by way of installation and can be easily moved from one location to another.
+Although they are simple from a user perspective, countertop water filters employ a complex process to remove debris and contaminants from your drinking water.

 The first phase of the filtration process is strictly mechanical.
 The water is first pressed through a filter that features small pores, or holes – typically between .1 and .3 microns.
 These holes act as a sieve, capturing any debris such as sediment, rust or other particles that might be present in your water.
 In addition, some microorganisms like bacteria, viruses or parasites may be large enough to filter out during this mechanical stage.